-Claim: Photograph shows Alexandra Svoboda, a protester hurt during a confrontation with police in Rhode Island.
+A photograph captures the plight of Alexandra Svoboda, a protester hurt during a confrontation with police in Rhode Island.

-this showed up on my Facebook wall. posted by Occupy Vermont. it has over 2,000 shares.
+This showed up on my Facebook wall.
+Posted by Occupy Vermont.
+It has over 2,000 shares.

 Alexandra Svoboda please add her